 That’s where a scheduling tool like MeetEdgar comes in handy.
 Scheduling Instagram stories with Edgar makes it much easier to stay consistent with your Instagram stories.

-Edgar allows you to schedule Instagram stories and feed posts for Instagram from your desktop, much like you schedule content for Facebook, Twitter, and LinkedIn.
+You may be wondering can I schedule Instagram stories?
+Well, Edgar allows you to schedule Instagram stories and feed posts for Instagram from your desktop, much like you schedule content for Facebook, Twitter, and LinkedIn.

 We’re going to let you in on some easy ways that we use Edgar to keep our Instagram stories consistent for the MeetEdgar account so you can start saving time while keeping consistent stories!